wagnerparnoff/wagnerparnoff/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Zaffari
+- 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning about everything
+- 🌱 I’m currently learning Front-End
-- :computer: I’m looking to learn Dart
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 💻 Programming languages: Java Script, Java, Dart